Stuycs-K/final-project-3-dewanz-wangk/WORKLOG.md

 Started writing background in PRESENTATION.md to introduce the OpenSSH ForceCommand attack vector, adding the list of prerequisites on a target machine that are necessary for shellshock.

+### 5/23/23

+Finish explaining tools and introduction of ForceCommand that will be used in the OpenSSH RCE shellshock attack.

 ## Zawad Dewan